-Eddie added, ““When I took EAP classes, it was a bit harder because the subjects were more academic, but [the classes] helped me improve my writing and listening skills especially.
+Eddie added, “When I took EAP classes, it was a bit harder because the subjects were more academic, but [the classes] helped me improve my writing and listening skills especially.
 The teachers were patient and helped us build learning skills, not just language skills.
-That’s really different from my college teachers.“
+That’s really different from my college teachers.”

-When Eddie indicated that he would like to transfer out to community college, it was all hands on deck to make sure he would chose a great school that would help him to reach his greater academic goal, getting a Master’s degree in agriculture.
+When Eddie indicated that he would like to transfer out to community college, it was all hands on deck to make sure he would choose a great school that would help him to reach his greater academic goal, getting a Master’s degree in agriculture.
 Eddie had a meeting with his student advisor, and they went over the possible pathways to help him get where we wanted.

 “Completing the transfer at LASC was really easy.
-Once I got accepted at my college, I just turned in some paper work and that was pretty much it.
+Once I got accepted at my college, I just turned in some paperwork and that was pretty much it.
 I was able to take a short break between the end of my time at LASC and the start at my college, which was nice.
 The best part was how the teachers and staff really cared about me and my choices.
 [My student advisor] helped me choose a college that would help me get into the four-year university I wanted to attend.
-Actually it was kind of hard to leave.
+Actually, it was kind of hard to leave.
 I would study there again if I could, but I have to keep going so I can get my Master’s.”

 Eddie transferred out to a major community college in southern California.
 As of writing, he just finished his final exams for the semester.
-He has a couple semesters remaining, and he plans to enroll at a state university to get his Master’s degree as soon as he’s done.
+He has a couple of semesters remaining, and he plans to enroll at a state university to get his Master’s degree as soon as he’s done.
 Eddie offered some insight about why it’s important to have strong English skills before transferring.

 “I have some classmates who don’t speak English really well, and I can tell that the classes are a little bit difficult for them.
 The college offers extra English classes, but personally, I don’t think it’s enough.
 Luckily, I don’t need to take them myself.
 I think it’s really important to have great English skills before you attend a college because if you don’t then you’ll have to use up more time to study and take extra classes.
 I have always tried hard to study and improve my English, and LASC helped me a lot by having different programs and outstanding teachers.
 I think more international students should go there before they come to community college.”